 “The extra blood at birth helps the baby to cope better with the transition from life in the womb, where everything is provided for them by the placenta and the mother, to the outside world.
 Their lungs get more blood so that the exchange of oxygen into the blood can take place smoothly.”

-Do Delayed Cord Clamping Benefits Outweigh The Risks?
+Will the Benefits Outweigh The Risks?

 There are three areas of concern surrounding DCC.
 Infants associated with DCC are said to be at a greater risk of polycythemia, hyperbilirubinemia, and respiratory distress.